ryan-robinson1/kubeLabelCtl/README.md

 # KubeLabelCtl
 ## Overview
 KubeLabelCtl is a lightweight command line tool built using the [client-go kubernetes API](https://pkg.go.dev/k8s.io/client-go).
-It can retreive kubernetes deployments by their labels and then set/get deployment attributes.
+It can target kubernetes deployments by their labels and then set/get deployment attributes.
 KubeLabelCtl was primarily built as an example use case of client-go.
 ## Getting Started
 ### Dependencies
 * Kubernetes Engine (minikube, k3s, etc...)